|Country Information & Lifestyle|

 The Chiquitania region receives its name from the native inhabitants of this area, the chiquitos or chiquitanos.
 Here Jesuit Mission towns were settled between 1691 and 1760 and they remain in time as an extraordinary legacy because they are the only Jesuit missions in South America which were not destroyed after the Jesuits were expelled from the Spanish colonies.

 The towns are situated in a remote part in eastern Bolivia and remained hidden for nearly two centuries until the release of the movie The Mission which awoke interest in the region and made it internationally known.

 They are not ruins but villages full of life, with people who still go to mass in the same majestic churches or to enjoy the same baroque music concerts, in the same way they used to do when the Jesuit ruled these missions three centuries ago.

 San Javier is 137 miles from Santa Cruz and was the first mission in the Chiquitania.
-San Xavier is a quiet place, no discos, theaters, or shopping malls; and the people who live here work the land in one way or another and the town is proud of its milk-processing plant which makes cheese, predominantly mozzarella, and the area’s gastronomical treat, canapés, a type of hardened cheese bread.
+San Xavier is a quiet place, no discos, theatres, or shopping malls; and the people who live here work the land in one way or another and the town is proud of its milk-processing plant which makes cheese, predominantly mozzarella, and the areas'gastronomical treat, canapes, a type of hardened cheese bread.